Schanzenfeld

-Schanzenfeld is a small hanlet community in the Rural Municipality of Stanley, Manitoba, Canada, located about 2 miles south of the City of Winkler.
-Largely a Mennonite community.
+Schanzenfeld is a small hamlet community in the Rural Municipality of Stanley, Manitoba, Canada, located about 2 miles south of the City of Winkler.

 The village was named after Jacob Yost Shantz, a businessman from Ontario who helped Plautdietsch-speaking Mennonites migrate from Imperial Russia to southern Manitoba.
 He visited areas of southern Manitoba in 1872 to explore possibilities for Mennonite settlement.

 The community is first noted on a Department of the Interior map in 1881.
-It opened a post office ion 21-2-4W in 1884 but it was soon moved to Winkler on 4-3-4W.
+It opened a post office on 21-2-4W in 1884 but it was soon moved to Winkler on 4-3-4W.
 The community was on 16-2-4W and 21-2-4W while the school district was located at SW22-2-4W.

 Economy

 Schanzenfed has a very diversified economy.
 The main occupation of its residents is truck drivers and school bus drivers.
-The local economy consists of two meat shops (Banman Meats and Southern Meats), and a feedlot that has a capacity of 699 beef cows owned by Enns Cattle Co.
+The local economy consists of two meat shops (Banman Meats and Southern Meats).

+Education

+Schanzenfeld has two public schools, Southwood School (Kindergarten to Grade 3) and Prairie Dale School (Grades 4 through 8).
+Both schools are in the Garden Valley School Division.